Regulation (EU) No 1178/2011 AIRCREW : Pilot Licenses

 - aircraft registered in the authorising Member State;

-- aeroplanes and helicopters, both as single-engine piston aircraft with a
+- SEP aeroplanes and SEP helicopters, both with a maximum take-off mass not

 - for training conducted under the authorisation, the holder of such an authorisation